 John Goodison, Senior Manager of Talent Acquisition at the University of Phoenix, warns against being overly vague.
 He recommends avoiding phrases that seem flexible but lack clarity, such as: “My salary expectations are negotiable.” or “I’m comfortable with your published salary range.”

-In a situation where your target role’s salary range isn’t already published in the job ad — and the interviewer asks for your salary expectations, politely but directly ask them about the salary range available for the position.
+When the interviewer asks for your salary expectations, politely but directly ask them about the approved salary range for the position.

 Below are three ways to tactfully address salary expectations: